Confluences of the Painleve equations, Cherednik algebras and q-Askey scheme: Introduction

 Let us start from the Painlev\'e sixth equation \cite{fuchs, Sch, Gar1} which describes the monodromy preserving deformations of a rank $2$ Fuchsian system with four simple poles $a_1,a_2,a_3$ and $\infty$.
 The solution of this Fuchsian system is in general a multi-valued analytic vector--function in the punctured Riemann sphere $\mathbb P^1\setminus\{a_1,a_2,a_3,\infty\}$ and its multivaluedness is described by the so-called monodromy group, i.e. a subgroup of $SL_2(\mathbb C)$ generated by the images $M_1,M_2,M_3$ of the generators of the fundamental group under the anti-homomorphism:

-The moduli space ${\mathcal M}\slash{\Gamma}$ of monodromy representations $\rho$ up to Jordan equivalence, with prescribed local monodromy (i.e. prescribed conjugacy class for each $M_1,M_2,M_3$), is realised as an affine cubic surface \cite{jimbo}.
-In \cite{CM}, by using the fact that the moduli space ${\mathcal M}\slash{\Gamma}$ can be obtained as a quotient of the Teichm\"uller space of the $4$--holed Riemann sphere by the mapping class group, this cubic surface was parameterised by in terms of Thurston shear coordinates which could be quantised very naturally leading to a quantum algebra which turns out to be isomorphic to the spherical subalgebra of the Cherednik algebra $\mathcal H$ of type $\check{C_1}C_1$ \cite{O,EOR}.
+The moduli space ${\mathcal M}\slash{\Gamma}$ of monodromy representations $\rho$ up to Jordan equivalence, with prescribed local monodromy (i.e. prescribed conjugacy class for each $M_1,M_2,M_3$), is realised as an affine cubic surface \cite{jimbo} which coincides with the center of the Cherednik algebra of type $\check{C_1}C_1$ for $q=1$ \cite{O,EOR}.
+In \cite{CM} this affine cubic surface was explicitly quantised leading to the Zhedanov algebra, which is to be isomorphic \cite{K1} to the spherical subalgebra of the Cherednik algebra of type $\check{C_1}C_1$ i.e. the algebra $\mathcal H$ generated by four elements $T_0,T_1,X,W$ with the following relations\footnote{Note that here $W=X^{-1}$.
+However we prefer here use the notation $W$ as in the confluent cases the generator $X$ may become singular.} \cite{Cher,Sa,NS,St}: \bea X W=W X=1,\\ (T_1+ a b)(T_1+1)=0,\\ (T_0+q^{-1} c d)(T_0+1)=0,\\ (T_1 X +a)(T_1 X +b)=0,\\ (qT_0 W+ c)(qT_0 W+d)=0, \eea where $a,b,c,d,q\in\mathbb C^\star$.